a-lafon/go-doc-serve/README.md

 - Generates a basic navigation menu based on the available URLs.
 - Serves documentation pages with a simple HTTP server.

-## Contributions
-Contributions to this project are welcome.
-Feel free to open issues or submit pull requests on the GitHub repository.